Sarah Dorsey: Death

 Recognizing that she was dying, Dorsey rewrote her will in 1878.
-She bequeathed all her capital, and more importantly Beauvoir, to Jefferson Davis.
-Dorsey died in the St. Charles Hotel in New Orleans on July 4, 1879, at the age of 50.
-She had undergone an unsuccessful operation for cancer performed by Dr. T. G. Richardson, assisted by Dr. Rudolph Matas.
+She bequeathed all her capital and Beauvoir, to Jefferson Davis.
+Dorsey died in the St. Charles Hotel in New Orleans on July 4, 1879, at the age of 50 after an unsuccessful operation for breast cancer performed by Dr. T. G. Richardson, assisted by Dr. Rudolph Matas.
+Davis was at her bedside when she died.
+The Percy family sued but failed to break the will.

 Legacy

-The Percy family sued but failed to break the will.
-After Jefferson Davis' death in 1889, Beauvoir was adapted as a home for Confederate veterans.
-Many were buried after their deaths in the cemetery behind the house.
+After Jefferson Davis' death in 1889, the Beauvoir plantation was adapted as a home for Confederate veterans until 1957, and many were buried after their deaths in the cemetery behind the house.
 After the last veteran died, the property was adapted as a house museum.